Torode's floppy controller and its history

-Written by Herb Johnson, with materials from other writers as noted, last edit Mar 05 2012.
+Written by Herb Johnson, with materials from other writers as noted, last edit June 3 2023.
 While this document includes quotes from others, Herb Johnson is responsible for any errors or omissions and welcomes comments.
 An email link to me is at the end of this document.

 Introduction

-This Web page discusses the work of Dr. John Torode around an early floppy disk controller, running CP/M, which was sold by Torode's "Digital Systems" for S-100 bus microcomputer systems of the mid-1970's.
+This Web page discusses the products of Dr. John Torode around an early floppy disk controller, running CP/M, which was sold by Torode's "Digital Systems" for S-100 bus microcomputer systems of the mid-1970's.
 Floppy drives became the dominant mass storage and archive device for personal computers of the 1970's.
 Dr. Torode's company, Digital Systems (later Digital Microsystems), grew to offer a series of other products and was one of a number of companies he developed, merged with, or co-developed.
 The subsequent history of Digital (Micro)Systems is described on another Web page.
 The operating system for that controller was CP/M, developed by his colleague, Dr. Gary Kildall of Digital Research.
 Torode was first to license and sell CP/M from Kildall, and it became a standard for Intel/Zilog based microcomputers of the era.

 Torode's controller for the "Altair bus" in 1975-76 ws the first floppy controller sold to run with CP/M, and first to run CP/M on the S-100 bus.
 It was an early product in what became the S-100 bus marketplace of over one hundred companies thru the mid-1980's.
 In my opinion, Torode's FDC-1 floppy controller product for the Altair bus, and his licencing and sales of CP/M with it, was a pivotal development of the era.